MohammadDehghan/DMTC/README.md

 The required packages are pytorch and torchvision, together with PIL and opencv for data-preprocessing and tqdm for showing the training progress.
 To setup the necessary modules, simply run:

 # Datasets
-DMTC is evaluated with tow common datasets: CityScapes and PASCAL VOC.
+DMTC is evaluated with tow common datasets in semi-supervised semantic segmentation: CityScapes and PASCAL VOC.
+* Cityscapes
 The Cityscapes dataset can be downloaded in their [official website](https://www.cityscapes-dataset.com/). first download Cityscapes, then set data_dir to the dataset path in the xxx file.

+* Pascal VOC
-# downlao pre-trained weights:
+# download pre-trained weights:

 To downlaod COCO pre-trained weights, run:

 # Pre-trained models
 Pre-trained models can be downloaded [here](https://www.cityscapes-dataset.com/).

+# Citation
+If you find this repo useful for your research, please consider citing the paper as follows:
+# Acknowledgements

+The overall implementation is based on TorchVision and PyTorch.

+Pseudo-labels generation is based on Jiwoon Ahn's implementation